Basic Guitar Chords Chart: 25 Chords for Beginners

 Hi everyone, Rodrigo here again!

 In today’s article, I’ll show you what I consider the most fundamental and essential chords every beginner guitarist should learn.
 These have been the first chords I’ve taught all my students over the past two decades.
-We’ll start with a quick overview of how to read chord diagrams, then I’ll introduce you to the Basic Guitar Chords Chart—a must-know resource for any aspiring guitarist.
+We’ll start with an overview of how to read chord diagrams, then I’ll introduce you to the Basic Guitar Chords Chart—a must-know resource for any aspiring guitarist.
 To wrap things up, I’ll answer some of the most common questions about learning your first chords.

 If you’re new here, I have a 16-part series on music theory applied to guitar, covering everything from the basics to advanced concepts.
 You can explore these topics by clicking the links below or visiting the blog section in the top menu: